- Verify your job status

 - They also have a classified section to help you find someone with whom to share a place to live.

-- If you will have a job outside Waterloo Region, please view the location-specific information and accomodations for helpful resources for finding accommodations, transportation, and other things of interest.
+- If you will have a job outside Waterloo Region, please view the location-specific information and accommodations for helpful resources for finding accommodations, transportation, and other things of interest.

 - GO Transit offers fare discounts for co-op students. (order through Quest for full-time students)

 - Toronto Transit Commission (TTC) offers a fair discount for the metropass